 Overview

-Gemma Ralph is a civil and public law barrister, specialising in clinical negligence and personal injury, commercial and property matters, and public law.
-She acts for both Claimants and Defendants and combines meticulous advisory work with robust advocacy.
+Gemma Ralph has a busy practice in civil and public law, specialising in clinical negligence and personal injury law, commercial and property disputes and public law.
+An established practitioner, Gemma acts for both Claimants and Defendants and combines meticulous advisory work with robust advocacy.

-Gemma is frequently instructed in multi-track, complex clinical negligence and personal injury cases.
-She has experience across all medical specialties, including brain injuries, spinal injuries, amputation, chronic pain, fatal accidents, obstetric and gynaecological cases.
+Frequently instructed in high-value, complex clinical negligence and personal injury cases, Gemma is experienced with claims across all medical specialties, including brain injuries, spinal injuries, amputation, chronic pain, fatal accidents, optical, hearing loss, obstetric and gynaecological cases.

 Personal Injury

-Gemma is frequently instructed in multi-track, complex personal injury cases for both Claimants and Defendants.
-Gemma has expertise in a broad spectrum of cases, including:
+Gemma Ralph is frequently instructed in high-value, complex personal injury cases for both Claimants and Defendants.
+Gemma has experience of a broad spectrum of cases, including:

 - Animals Act claims